Furniss Group | Genetics and Epidemiology of Common Hand Conditions

 We aim to improve our understanding of the causes of hand conditions using a combined approach.

-We investigate the genetics of large cohorts of patients and control individuals in order to define genes and variants that pre-dispose them to developing hand problems.
+We investigate the genetics of large cohorts of patients and control individuals in order to define genes and variants that pre-dispose them to developing hand problems, and other surgical diseases.

-In addition, we try to understand the non-genetic factors that cause common hand conditions by analysing large databases of routinely collected population health information.
+In addition, we try to understand the non-genetic factors that cause common surgical conditions by analysing large global databases of routinely collected population health information.

 Finally, we are involved in a number of clinical trials within hand surgery.
-We expect these trials to have a rapid impact on the quality of clinical care for our patients, and the methodology will be applied to new treatments generated from our basic science research.
-In this way, we hope to move our work from bench to bedside.
+We expect these trials to have a rapid impact on the quality of clinical care for our patients.
+The methodology is also applied to new experimental treatments generated from our basic science research.
+In this way, we work from bedside to laboratory bench, and back to the patient's bedside.